Accounting for the value of natural resources

-IIED has been working with the World Bank as part of the WAVES partnership to support the inclusion of sustainable use of natural resources in development planning, and make clear the contribution they make to the economy in national accounts.
+IIED worked with the World Bank as part of the WAVES partnership to support the inclusion of sustainable use of natural resources in development planning, and make clear the contribution they make to the economy in national accounts.

-Wealth Accounting and the Valuation of Ecosystem Services (WAVES) is a World Bank programme working with eight countries across the world to account for the contribution made by natural resources to the wealth of the nation.
+Wealth Accounting and the Valuation of Ecosystem Services (WAVES) is a World Bank-led global partnership working with countries across the world to account for the contribution made by natural resources to the wealth of the nation.

 Accounting for this income – the contribution of natural resources to GDP – is often incomplete.
-Take forests, for example: timber resources are counted in national accounts but the others services forests provide, such as carbon sequestration and air filtration, are left out.
+Take forests, for example: timber resources are counted in national accounts but the other services forests provide, such as carbon sequestration and air filtration, are usually left out.

 The cost of depleting natural resources to generate income is also not represented in national accounts.